Lose Control (Hedley song)

 "Lose Control" is a song recorded by Canadian pop rock band Hedley for their sixth studio album Hello (2015).
 It was written by lead singer Jacob Hoggard with Jarett Holmes, Brian Howes, and Jason "JVP" Van Poederooyen, and was produced by all but Holmes.
-"Lose Control" was released March 4, 2016 through Universal Music Canada as the album's third official single.
+"Lose Control" was released March 4, 2016, through Universal Music Canada as the album's third official single.

 "Lose Control" reached a moderate peak of 37 on the Canadian Hot 100, providing the band their second consecutive top-40 single off Hello, and also reached the top 20 on two airplay formats.
 In September 2016, it was certified Platinum by Music Canada.

-Commercial reception
+Release

+"Lose Control" was serviced to radio on March 4, 2016, as the third single from their sixth studio album, Hello.
+On May 6, it was announced that the song earned a nomination for Fan Fave Video at the 2016 iHeartRadio MuchMusic Video Awards.
+Following the group's performance at the award show, the song was re-serviced to radio.